graphql-devise/graphql_devise/README.md

 ### Mounting Routes manually
 Routes can be added using the initializer or manually.
-You can add a route in the following way:
+You can add a route like this:

 ```ruby
 # config/routes.rb